stevenaramos/docs/rules/criminal.rst

 Kidnapping
 ===========
 If planning to leave a character to starve to death, one must have a CK application accepted on the character.
-Otherwise there must be roleplay intended to free the character/feed the character.
+Otherwise there must be roleplay intended to free/feed the character.

 Property Break-Ins & Robbery & Theft
 ====================================